 Buyers have 16 floor plans from which to choose, and each home has at least two bedrooms and two baths.
 All of the residences have one level, although some of the more expensive dwellings have the option of a basement.
 Exteriors are constructed from brick, stone and Hardiplank siding.
 Deaton Creek stretches across 545 acres.

-Prices start in the mid-$200,000s.
+Prices start in the mid- to high-$200,000s.
 Please verify this with a Realtor as prices are bound to change.

 Amenities are extensive and include a sprawling but inviting clubhouse named "The Club at Deaton Creek."
 It has 35,000 square feet, indoor and outdoor swimming pools, a billiards room, a grand ballroom, a gourmet kitchen and an 8,000 square foot state-of-the-art fitness center.